mnielsen/notes-on-writing/notes_on_writing.md

 arguably be omitted.
 It might be better to say something like: "An intelligent species comes of age when...".

+### Opening sentence: "How to do what you love" (Graham)

+> To do something well you have to like it.

+A simple assertion about reality.
+It has power because (a) if true, it has profound consequences; (b) it's almost but not quite true (creating tension); (b) many of us are in the uncomfortable position of both believing it's largely correct, _and_ not always acting on it.

+The result is that there's a _lot_ immediately on the line, and there's a lot of tension in the air.

 ### Opening sentence: "What Technology Wants" (Kelly)

 > For most of my life I owned very little.